cosmos72/schemesh/doc/shell/builtins.md

 Same as [source](#source)

-Read a file and execute the contained shell script or Scheme source code.
+Read a file and execute the contained shell script or Scheme source code, passing `[ARG...]` as runtime arguments.

 Return exit status of last executed command, or value of last evaluated expression.